 Okay, my sense of righteous indignation has been tapped (probably because of spending a little too much time in my apartment).
 The House recently voted to permanently end estate taxes in 2013.
 According to Republican Dennis Hastert, the repeal protects typical American families, you know all those families who have estates in the top 1.5 percent of the U.S. population.
 The result is that the Republicans are stealing, I mean, reducing revenue by $162 billion through 2013, you know all that useless revenue that goes to unnecessary programs like Head Start, Americorps, and even Homeland Security.
 Fortunately, the bill isn't likely to pass the Senate.
 According to the AP story,

+A law passed in 2001 eliminates the tax in 2010, only to resurrect it a year later, a quirk forced by Senate rules designed to prevent lawmakers from deepening budget deficits.
 Wow, imagine having rules about budget deficits.
 How quirky can you get?
 Next thing you know, we might get really quirky and go back to the responsibility of the Clinton administration when having a budget surplus was considered economically beneficial.
 But that's just me; I'm kind of quirky that way.
 Okay, I feel a little bit better now.

 4:39 PM